Last updated

 Service Level Agreement

-This Redocly Service Level Agreement (“SLA”) is a policy governing the use of our Product under the terms of the Redocly Subscription Agreement (the “Redocly Agreement”) between Redocly Inc. and its affiliates (“Redocly”, “us” or “we”) and users of Redocly’s services (“you”).
-Unless otherwise provided herein, this SLA is subject to the terms of the Redocly Agreement and capitalized terms used but not defined herein will have the meaning specified in the Redocly Agreement.
-We reserve the right to change the terms of this SLA in accordance with the Redocly Agreement.
+This Redocly Service Level Agreement (“SLA”) is incorporated by reference in the Redocly Subscription Agreement located at https://redocly.com/subscription-agreement (the “Redocly Agreement”).
+Unless otherwise provided herein, this SLA is subject to the terms of the Redocly Agreement and capitalized terms used but not defined herein will have the meanings specified in the Redocly Agreement.
+Redocly reserves the right to change the terms of this SLA in accordance with the Redocly Agreement.

 Service Commitment

-Redocly will use commercially reasonable efforts to (i) make hosted documentation available with a Monthly Uptime Percentage (defined below) of at least 99.99% during any monthly billing cycle, (ii) make our Workflows application available with a Monthly Uptime Percentage of at least 99.9% and (iii) maintain a Response Time (defined below) of 24 hours or less unless otherwise negotiated ((i), (ii) and (iii), the “Service Commitment”).
-In the event Redocly does not meet the Service Commitment, you may request that Redocly create and provide you with a Corrective Action Plan (defined below), and Redocly will do so within seven days of receiving your request.
+Redocly will use commercially reasonable efforts to (i) make the Cloud Products available with a Monthly Uptime Percentage (defined below) of at least 99.9% and (ii) maintain a Response Time (defined below) of 24 hours or less (collectively, the “Service Commitment”).
+In the event Redocly does not meet the Service Commitment, Customer may request that Redocly create and provide Customer with a Corrective Action Plan (defined below), and Redocly will do so within seven days of receiving Customer’s request.
 Requests for a Corrective Action Plan must be made within seven (7) days following the end of the month in which the Service Commitment was not met.
-Redocly shall implement the Corrective Action Plan in the time frames and manner set forth therein at no cost to you.
+Redocly shall implement the Corrective Action Plan in the time frames and manner set forth therein at no cost to Customer.

 Definitions

-• “Corrective Action Plan” must include, at a minimum: (a) Redocly’s commitment to you to devote the appropriate time, skilled personnel, systems support and equipment and other resources necessary to resolve and prevent any further occurrences of the Errors giving rise to the support requests; (b) a strategy for developing any programming, software updates, fixes, patches, etc. necessary to remedy, and prevent any further occurrences of, the Errors, and (c) time frames for implementing the Corrective Action Plan.
+• “Corrective Action Plan” means, at a minimum: (a) Redocly’s commitment to Customer to devote the appropriate time, skilled personnel, systems support and equipment and other resources necessary to resolve and prevent any further occurrences of the errors giving rise to the support requests; (b) a strategy for developing any programming, software updates, fixes, patches, etc. necessary to remedy, and prevent any further occurrences of, the errors, and (c) time frames for implementing such strategy.

 • “Holidays” means: